Chiheb-Edine-Zoghlemi/Chiheb-Edine-Zoghlemi/README.md

 ### Hi there, I'm Chiheb Edine Zoghlemi - aka the next Tony Stark 👋

-## I'm a Computer science student, Software engineer, AI consultant!!
+## I'm a AI researcher/Software engineer!!

 - 🌱 I’m currently learning Blockchain
 - 👯 I’m looking to collaborate with other developers to share knowldge and learn from each other